jmcker/Remote-Serial-Control-for-Arduino/README.md

 main.py is run on the remote host machine, which should be connected to the Arduino via USB.

+### ardcommands.py ###
+ardcommands.py is a library containing the commands related to controlling and querying the Arduino over serial.

 ### client.py ###

 client.py can be used to connect to the remote host from any other computer.
 Multiple simultaneous connections are supported but take care as timed commands will overlap.